tech-by-design/polyglot-prime/support/specifications/ccda/README.md

 - **Transformations and Changes**: This mapping will clearly indicate transformations, data type changes, and conditions where the mapping might differ from the NYeC FHIR IG.

 ## Files Overview
 XSD files define the structure and rules for XML documents, ensuring data adheres to a specified schema.
 They help validate and enforce consistency in XML data.
-The XSD files from Gravity are kept under the title 'CCDA Gravity Schema Files,' while an updated version of XSD files, which additionally includes the namespace 'sdtc,' is kept under 'CCDA TechBd Schema Files.'
+The XSD files from Gravity are kept under the title `CCDA Gravity Schema Files`, while an updated version of XSD files, which additionally includes the namespace 'sdtc,' is kept under `CCDA TechBd Schema Files`.
 The TechBd schema files will be used for validating the CCDA XML files.

 ### CCDA Gravity Schema Files